 A starter kit to dockerize a Business Intelligence Project

-Customize atoti Dockerfile for quick deployment
+Customize Atoti Dockerfile for quick deployment

 Docker is one of the leading open-source DevOps containerization tools.
 It enables us to package our applications and the dependencies into containers, making it easy to deploy and run the application.
 Here, we will see how to dockerize a BI project.